librity/ft_born2beroot/README.md

 The Master Boot Record Partition scheme only allows for 4 primary partitions.
 To get around this we create an extended partition that contains logical partitions.
+Windows can't boot from logical partitions, only primary one.

 ### LVM (Logical Volume Management)